antfreely/iagl-interview/README.md

 The solution is Spring Boot application that exposes a ReST endpoint to the user.

 The solution uses an SQL database to store the configuration for routes and cabin bonuses.

+The database contains route and cabin bonus configuration as specified in the spec

 ## Prerequisites
 - Java 17